 When you get to grips with the standard, you can actually immediately make use of the knowledge of industry experts and adopt many best practices that you may not have been aware of.
 It's a solid methodology, you could say a library.

 Obviously, working with ISO 9241 increases the credibility and professionalism of a UX designer or product developer.
 After all, it validates the work according to many best practices and processes used by professionals.
-Design has the reputation of being subjective and not based on scientific knowledge.
+The design has the reputation of being subjective and not based on scientific knowledge.
 We at interfacewerk always follow a scientific and knowledge-based approach without focusing on pure gut feeling or "beautiful" design.
 To refer to an international standard in doing so also increases the scientific view of UX design and its validation.
 The standard helps to have UX processes and important principles always at hand and not to have to reinvent the wheel with every project.

 Especially software in the B2B area already relies on the ISO 9241 standard to confirm its basic usability.
 We are also convinced that the standard will receive much more attention in the future and will be a basic requirement for any (B2B) software.
 The norm will become an industry standard!
 Therefore, it should be dealt with at an early stage, preferably now (!).